 Click below to see a summary of credit-awarding policies for each category of the courses and projects required by the JTW M6C enrollment requirement:

 2.2.
 JTW Core Courses – Required

 The JTW core courses are designed primarily for JTW students with these courses’ explicit aim being to introduce the culture, society, economy, and politics of Japan in today’s world – the core academic scope of the JTW program.
 Instruction is in English.
-All JTW students are required to enroll in at least one JTW core course per semester towards the JTW M6C enrollment requirement.
+All JTW students are required to enroll in at least TWO JTW core course per semester towards the JTW M6C enrollment requirement.

 - Each course comprises 15 class sessions, meeting once a week during a 15-week period.